NeuroTechX/ntx_slack_archive/random.md

  >aj: if i was successful in making a revolutionary brain sensing device that can decode imagined speech at 100WPM, i would double or triple down my bet instead of leaving :slightly_smiling_face:

+10/23/2017 5:36 PM

+ **alexandre.barachant** :

+ >my theory is similar to yrenard.
+She register on neurotechx and saw all the comments from the community and them feel ashamed and quit